 The start must be set out so that riders will start in groups which will be decided by the organisers e.g. capacity classes, ability classes etc. These groups will be defined in the Supplementary Regulations.
-The number of riders in each group - which must not exceed 40 - and the start interval between groups - which must be no less than 30 SECONDS - will be decided by the organiser and due regard to course layout and the approval of the permit issuing authority.
+The number of riders in each group - which must not exceed 40 - and the start interval between groups - which must be no less than 30 SECONDS - will be decided by the organiser with due regard to course layout and with the approval of the permit issuing authority (PIA).
 The organisers must ensure that the entire entry must be able to start and leave the start area before earlier riders start subsequent laps.
 UNLESS an adequate filter system can be incorporated to allow riders to join the course without impeding existing competitors.

-NB Where events are held on Forestry land, the number of starters in each group must not exceed 4.
-This restriction may make it necessary for organisers to incorporate an adequate filter system to allow riders to join the course without impeding the progress of existing competitors fails to start their machine at the allotted start time for their group will be credited for that original start time regardless of the actual time that they start.
+NB Where events are held on Forestry land, the number of starters in each group must not exceed 4 and the starting Interval between groups - which must be no less than 10 SECONDS - will be decided by the organiser with due regard to the course layout and with the approval of the PIA.
+This restriction may make it necessary for organisers to incorporate an adequate filter system to allow riders to join the course without impeding the progress of existing competitors

 In all circumstances there must be a dead engine start.
 This may limit the size of entry.
-Any rider who
+Any rider who fails to start their machine at the allotted start time for their group will be credited for that original start time regardless of the actual time that they start.